AkarshCLD/NodeAndMongoDB/Readme.md

 **middleware is nothing but a function that runs even before the call goes to the API for which it is meant to be .**

-- middleware is in between the server and the client that sits in the middle and intercepts incoming requests, processes them, and then passes them on to the next thing.
+- middleware is in between the server and the client that sits in the middle and intercepts incoming requests, processes them, and then passes them on to the next thing if there is nested middleware.

 - in this it accepts 3 parameter like:(req,res,next)